 - Customise your SMS: link the ‘to’ field with the data being pulled in from your eCommerce platform for the customer’s mobile phone number.
 This connection is what ensures your message is sent to the correct number.

 - Don’t forget to write your message in the message section and add any kind of personalisation.
-In the ‘From’ section, you can leave it blank to be sent from a shared number, or include your dedicated number or business name here.
+In the ‘From’ section, you can leave it blank to be sent from a shared number, or include your dedicated number or business name (alpha tag) here.

 - Then click continue to test your connection and switch your text automation on.